Your Cart is Empty

 When you're promoting your wares, you need to point people in the right direction - literally!
-Event signage will help them know what you're offering, and encourage them to walk over to your market stand, rather than your competition.
+Event signage will help them know what you're offering, and encourage them to walk over to your expo stand or outdoor festival stall, rather than your competition.

 Pros: A chalkboard written with stick chalk is inexpensive, and can be wiped clean and updated with new information or offers very quickly as the day progresses.
 Best for customers walking within close proximity for readability.

 Cons: It has a homespun feel that won't suit more expensive products.
 Can't be read from more than 20 metres.
 You need good - if not at least legible - handwriting.
 Passersby can interfere with your message!
 Need sandbags to weigh them down in windy weather.

 Pros: These white or black laminated boards can look very attractive and colourful, attracting your customers' attention.
 It can also be wiped clean and updated.

 Cons: Less homespun than traditional chalkboards.
 Children are particularly tempted to draw their own pictures on it so keep the markers out of reach.
 Can't be read from more than 20 metres.
 Again, passersby can interfere with your message, easily erasing a digit or letter to create mischief.
 Need sandbags to weigh them down in windy weather.